Before submitting your manuscript, please view the Submission Guidelines.

 Co-Editors: Maurizio Conti, Elena Seghezza

-Scientific Board: Nicola Acocella, Luigi Attanasio, Angelo Baglioni, Giorgio Basevi, Eugenia Baroncelli, Luca Beltrametti, Lorenzo Bini-Smaghi, Franco Bruni, Maurizio Caviglia, Gabriele Cardullo, Parvesh K. Chopra, Georgios Chortareas, Mario Deaglio, Debora Di Gioacchino, Silvia Fedeli, Daniele Franco, Gerald Epstein, Jeffry Frieden, Emma Galli, Claudia Girardone, Paolo Guerrieri Paleotti, Carsten Hefeker, Arye L. Hillman, Claudio Impenna, Miroslav N. Jovanovic, Rainer Masera, Giuseppe Mastromatteo, Juan Carlos Moreno-Brid, Gianmarco Ottaviano, Piercarlo Padoan, Martin Paldam, Angelo Panebianco, Carlo Panico, Giovanni Battista Pittaluga, Martin Puchet Anyul, Alessio Reghezza, Sergio Rossi, Laura Sabani, Paolo Savona,Vito Tanzi, John Thornton
+Scientific Board: Nicola Acocella, Luigi Attanasio, Angelo Baglioni, Giorgio Basevi, Eugenia Baroncelli, Luca Beltrametti, Lorenzo Bini-Smaghi, Franco Bruni, Maurizio Caviglia, Gabriele Cardullo, Parvesh K. Chopra, Georgios Chortareas, Carlo Cottarelli, Mario Deaglio, Debora Di Gioacchino, Silvia Fedeli, Daniele Franco, Gerald Epstein, Jeffry Frieden, Emma Galli, Claudia Girardone, Paolo Guerrieri Paleotti, Carsten Hefeker, Arye L. Hillman, Claudio Impenna, Miroslav N. Jovanovic, Rainer Masera, Giuseppe Mastromatteo, Mariana Mazzucato, Juan Carlos Moreno-Brid, Gianmarco Ottaviano, Piercarlo Padoan, Martin Paldam, Angelo Panebianco, Carlo Panico, Giovanni Battista Pittaluga, Martin Puchet Anyul, Alessio Reghezza, Sergio Rossi, Laura Sabani, Paolo Savona,Vito Tanzi, John Thornton

 Before submitting your manuscript, please view the Submission Guidelines.